CatX711/LingoLang/README.md

 <br />

 The way font families work is: The first font you put down is the first to be rendered.
 If your website cannot load that specific font, it will try the next one specified.
-E.g, if I have two fonts in my font family, 'Papyrus' and 'Roboto', the website would fall bacl on Roboto if it couldn't load Papyrus.
+E.g, if I have two fonts in my font family, 'Papyrus' and 'Roboto', the website would fall back on Roboto if it couldn't load Papyrus.